The Dyke of Sean – a third monumental wall crossing the Ness

 On the 1772 map produced after the survey of the Ness by Sir Joseph Banks, a “stone wall” is shown to the south-east of the Ring of Brodgar.
 This wall ran the entire width of the Ness and, if the map is correct, continued into the Harray loch.

-The wall appears again – unnamed – on an 1812 map of Stenness and in 1852 is described as a “dilapidated dike” on the map produced following the topographic survey carried out by Captain F. W. L. Thomas, the commander of the Royal Navy survey ship Woodlark and a pioneering photographer who took the earliest photos of St Kilda.
+The wall appears again – unnamed – on an 1812 map of Stenness and in 1852 is described as a “dilapidated dike” on the map produced following the topographic survey carried out by Lieutenant F. W. L. Thomas, the commander of the Royal Navy survey ship Woodlark and a pioneering photographer who took the earliest photos of St Kilda.

 This wall is long gone but all three maps show it with a single entrance, aligned to the Ring of Brodgar’s south-eastern causeway (albeit roughly in the less-than-accurate 18th century document).
 Through this gap, wrote Capt.
 Thomas, the “road to Sandwick and Birsa (sic) ran”.